Questions & Answers

 Calcium and phosphorus – We all hear a lot about calcium especially when it comes to how much, too much or too little.
 Calcium is vitally important to our canine and with a diet consisting of around 40-60% raw meaty bones there’s no need for supplementation and your dog will be receiving enough calcium from their food source.
 Calcium helps with maintaining healthy bones and teeth, activating digestive enzymes, the production of bodily energy, helping blood clots and the transmission of nerve impulses, regulating contractions, relaxation of muscles and the heart also the absorption of vitamin b12.
 Phosphorous is also vitally important but we see much more imbalances here and dogs with too much phosphorous are seen more regularly.
 Phosphorous binds with calcium and too much can deplete calcium reserves causing problems.
 Luckily raw meaty bones are your saviour here and the correct ratio of calcium 1:1 phosphorous are found readily available in natural sources.

 Teeth and your canines health – I personally get all excited when I see a canine open his mouth to see a spectacular set of pearly white teeth.
 Teeth are so important to us all and keeping them gleaming is at the front of the assault against keeping health problems at bay.
 I think we can all relate to watching a car break a few hundred yards ahead and by the time it gets to you everyone is breaking hard and causing a nuisance.
 The effect is all much the same with our dog’s teeth.
 Once you see tartar build up occur it can become a nuisance and cause problems to your dog and his health.
-Prevention is worth a ton of cure, preventing the build-up of tartar will save your bank account and your pets health.
+Prevention is worth a ton of cure, preventing the build-up of tartar will save your bank account.

 Your little puppy comes home, I hope no earlier than 8 weeks of age, and should have already lost their milk teeth between 3-6 weeks of age.
 One set of teeth have shedded but before you sit back, at about 4 months of age your pup will start to attain all 42 adult teeth over a period of a few months.
 Simultaneously losing their temporary teeth gained weeks earlier and at this time offering an abundance and variety of raw meaty bones is very important and will help no end preventing your new puppy chewing furniture and feeding bowls.
 Chewing on natural meaty bones aids to help the little carnivore dispel his deciduous teeth.
 Unfortunately, many little carnivores don’t have this privilege and consume a commercial diet.
 This will have those little teeth hanging on bleeding gums and will impair on the adult teeth coming though naturally.
 Keeping your dog’s teeth healthy will keep his body healthy and should always be offered meat on the bone where possible for maximum cleaning action.
 75% of dogs on a commercial diet end up with dental problems by the age of 3 years while 100% of dogs over the age of 12 years suffer with some kind of gum disease, minor or serious.
 This is scary considering the regular dental visits you’ll be needing to make and the possibility of dental diseases.
 Having tartar build up on the teeth can enable bad bacteria to leak up into the gums and pass through into the blood stream inhibiting the immune system which, instead of fighting bacteria cause by a bad diet, should be concentrating on repairing degeneration around the body for longevity and life.
 Gum disease can also have an effect on the liver and kidneys and often with fatal consequences.